In this post I’m going to show you how you can validate foreign keys in your request form objects by calling:

 Perfect!
 Exactly what we were after.
 But wait - there’s more!

 Wouldn’t it be annoying if we change our table name or primary key column name later on?
-Then we’d have to update these strings manually.
+Then we would have to update these strings manually.
 But we could always just access those values from an Eloquent instance instead:

 Hmmm.
 Although it works, I can’t handle this.
-It’s just to messy 😷
+It’s just to messy for me.

 Let’s utilise Laravel’s built in fluent validation rules.
 These are nice helpers around some of the more complex validation rules to make it easier to do more complex computation within the rules.

-Okay, now we are getting somewhere, but I think we can do better, never settle for second best…that’s why I use Laravel 🌶
+Okay, now we are getting somewhere, but I think we can do better!

 Let’s solidify our concept of foreign key validation to make this really clear by extending the Laravel validator, you should do this in a service provider.